nasir35/daily-hut-client/README.md

 # Daily Hut

 Daily Hut is an E-commerce platform that offers a wide variety of products including fashion, technology, accessories, groceries, and more.
-It provides a seamless shopping experience with user-friendly features such as search functionality, category browsing, and easy checkout processes.
+It provides a seamless shopping experience with user-friendly features such as search functionality, category browsing, and easy dashboard maintaining process.

 ## Features

 - **Search and Browse Products:** Easily search for products using the search input or browse through categories.
 - **Shopping Cart:** Add products to the cart and proceed to a simple checkout process.
-- **Reviews and Ratings:** Users can provide reviews for products.
-- **Order Tracking:** Users can trace their orders from their dashboard.
+- **Upload Image:** User can upload images simply drag and drop or by browsing.
+The images will be stored in cloudinary.
 - **User Dashboard:** Access and update personal information from the dashboard.
-- **Admin/Shopkeeper Panel:** Admins or shopkeepers can add, delete, or update products and manage order states.
+- **Admin/Shopkeeper Panel:** Admins or shopkeepers can add, delete, or update products and manage user roles.

 ## Technology Stack